lana-k/sqliteviz/README.md

 * <img src="src/assets/images/file-export.svg"/> - export a query to json file
 * <img src="src/assets/images/delete.svg"/> - delete a query

-To edit the test of a query or its chart settings click on the respective row.
+To edit the text of a query or its chart settings click on the respective row.
 You will be redirected to `Editor` where the chosen query will be opened in a tab.

-> Note: After opening a query there will be no chart for it even if you specified it and saved.
+> **Note:** After opening a query there will be no chart for it even if you specified it and saved.
 That is so because there is no data to build the chart.
 Run the query and all saved chart settings will be applied.

 You can also delete or export to file a group of queries.
 Select queries with checkboxes and press `Delete`/`Export` button above the grid (fig. 6).